abhishekkr/gmail-helper/wiki/gmail-credentials.md

 ## How To Get Authentication Completed

+> TROUBLESHOOT: when see `invalid_grant` errors, means your Grant from Google OAuth has expired.. remove your file from path configured for `gmail_auth_picklepath` & re-run; it will re-auth and get fresh grant

 * generate and store `credentials.json` by creating an **OAuth client ID** credentials for your Google account by browsing [https://console.developers.google.com/apis/dashboard](https://console.developers.google.com/apis/dashboard) and clicking on `+ Create Credentials` button

 * Goto following url for your GMail account: https://console.developers.google.com/apis/credentials